dominictristram/dominictristram.github.io/_posts/2019-12-11-voting-guide.md

 So, who should you vote for?
 Let’s see.

-## Step 3 - Finding out who you can vote for
+## Step 3 - Who can you actually vote for?

 Now that you know who you agree with most you must find out if they standing in your constituency.
 If you are not sure simply go to [Who Can I Vote For?](whocanivotefor.co.uk) and type in your postcode.